-On October 19, 2018, the Company completed a plan of arrangement under the Business Corporations Act (Ontario) (the "Arrangement") pursuant to which, among other things, it raised additional financing of approximately \$30.9 million through completion of a private placement and expanded its focus from natural resource lending to a broader lending-oriented credit platform.
+On October 19, 2018, the Company completed a plan of arrangement carried out under the Business Corporations Act (Ontario) (the "Arrangement") pursuant to which, among other things, it raised additional financing of approximately \$30.9 million through completion of a private placement and expanded its focus from natural resource lending to a broader lending-oriented credit platform.
 In connection with the Arrangement, the Company acquired an initial portfolio of loans and other investments with credit-oriented characteristics and now actively manages and monitors its loan portfolio on an ongoing basis.
-The Company's objective is to actively source, evaluate, underwrite, monitor, and primarily invest in additional loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
+The Company seeks to source and actively manage loans and other debt-like securities with credit-oriented characteristics.
+The Company actively sources, evaluates, underwrites, monitors, and primarily invests in loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
 The Company applies rigorous and deep due diligence to the credit opportunities it assesses.
 Priorities include: establishing downside protection and principal preservation through financial and structural protections; seeking to generate attractive returns utilizing the skill and experience of management; and leveraging the expertise and network of management.